-Dr. Frantz is a Vice President in the Human Factors Practice.
-He was co-founder and a Senior Consultant at Applied Safety and Ergonomics, Inc. from 1994 to 2020.
+Dr. Paul Frantz is Vice President, Human Factors, and co-founder at Applied Safety and Ergonomics, Inc., A Rimkus Company.
 For more than 20 years, he served as an adjunct professor at the University of Michigan, teaching product and occupational safety management.
 He also served on the Advisory Board at the Center for Ergonomics at the University of Michigan.

 His education and professional activities include a wide range of issues in human factors/ergonomics, product and occupational safety, and warnings.
 He has over 30 years of practice in these areas including research, consulting, teaching, and investigating human factors in accident causation.